 But, not all photographers are a fan of this method.
 The controversy was simply caused by people overdoing HDR.
 Other photographers think that the overdoing of HDR made it look like a cheap trick.

-I recommend using the Photo Merge feature on Adobe Lightroom or maybe use EasyHDR.
-They’re both easy to use, has multiple guides online and pretty powerful.
+I recommend using the Photo Merge feature on Adobe Lightroom or maybe using EasyHDR.
+They’re both easy to use, have multiple guides online, and are pretty powerful.